 - Nuchal Cord

-Cerebral palsy is difficult to diagnose in a child early on.
-This is due to their lack of muscle development and motor skills, which are used for comparison to diagnose CP.
-Typically, Cerebral Palsy is diagnosed around 18 months of age as symptoms become more noticeable.
+Diagnosing a child with cerebral palsy is difficult due to a child’s lack of muscle development and motor skills, which are used for comparison to diagnose CP.

-Cerebral Palsy often begins to come to mind when parents start to notice that their children are not reaching developmental milestones.
-It is at this point that a parent should seek a complete diagnosis so they can appropriate care and treatment.
+Cerebral Palsy often begins to come to mind when parents start to notice that their children are not reaching developmental milestones such as crawling, rolling over, or walking.
+It is at this point that a parent should seek a complete diagnosis so they can begin appropriate care and treatment.

 Observational Diagnosis of CP

 When a child is suspected of having cerebral palsy, they will often be observed by their physician through routine appointments.
 Often this is because CP cannot be diagnosed right away in a young infant.
 The process requires careful monitoring over a period of months.

 Observational diagnosis involves monitoring a child’s motor skills, like holding their head, rolling over, sitting upright, crawling, walking, and picking up and holding objects.